Contract Administration

 • Publications may be created or co-authored at the entity.

-• The entity provides cost sharing or matching funds for which it is not reimbursed by Harvard.
+• The entity provides cost sharing or matching funds for which it is not reimbursed by Wayne State.

-• The entity regards itself, and/or is regarded by Harvard, as "engaged in research" involving human subjects under the Common Rule and therefore requires approval for its interactions with human subjects.
+• The entity regards itself, and/or is regarded by Wayne State, as "engaged in research" involving human subjects under the Common Rule and therefore requires approval for its interactions with human subjects.

 • Contractor (Vendor)